C26-109E Linear Power RF Amplifier

 Quick Summary

-The Department of the Air Force is conducting a Sources Sought / Market Survey to identify potential sources for the C26-109E Linear Power RF Amplifier.
-This market research aims to find companies with the expertise, capabilities, and experience for qualification and production of this amplifier for USAF personnel.
+The Department of the Air Force is conducting market research (Sources Sought) to identify potential sources for the C26-109E Linear Power RF Amplifier.
+This effort aims to find qualified vendors capable of producing and repairing this amplifier for USAF personnel.
 Responses are due by April 22, 2026.

 Scope of Work